How to Learn Python the Right Way

 - A tool to scrape data from the web

-My first independent project consisted of adapting my automated essay-scoring algorithm from R to Python.
-It didn't look pretty, but it gave me a sense of accomplishment and started me on the road to building my skills.
+My first independent project was adapting an automated essay-scoring algorithm from R to Python.
+It wasn’t pretty, but finishing it gave me confidence and momentum.

 - StackOverflow — A community question and answer site where people discuss programming issues.
 You can find Python-specific questions here.